AmandaKitSam/properties_client/README.md

 ## By Amanda Sam

-The project is at the working stage:
+### The project is at the working stage:

-User can Sign up, Sign in, Logout
+User's Sign up, Sign in, Logout (Done in React)

 Please visit the website: https://amandakitsam.github.io/properties_client/#/